ObsidianCat/CNI-News-Fetcher/README.md

 ## Prerequisites
 For running the project, you need the following to be installed on your machine

+* Node
-Node, npm
+* npm

 ## Installing
-Clone/download the project
-enter the project root directory and install required dependencies with
+Clone/download the project.
+Enter the project root directory and install required dependencies with
 ```
 npm install
 ```

-## Running with production version of client side app
+## Fast track - running with production version of client side app
 In the project root directory, run
 ```
 npm start